jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

-the Dark Web because relevant threat actors hold onto the malware closely, reducing opportunities to identify spam campaigns early.Organizations need to consider prevention, rather than response, as the most effective defense against commodity malware threats.Whats happening?First\-stage commodity malware is a notable threat because it enables the deployment of further malware at the endpoint.
+the Dark Web because relevant threat actors hold onto the malware closely, reducing opportunities to identify spam campaigns early.
+Organizations need to
+consider prevention, rather
+than response, as the most
+effective defense against
+commodity malware threats.
+Whats happening?
+First\-stage commodity malware is a notable threat because it enables the deployment of further malware at the endpoint.
 Threat actors use of follow\-on